Date of Degree

 Copyright 2010 Carlos Mario Mejía Suárez

 Mejía Suárez, Carlos Mario.
-"Sangre letrada, autoridad y dominio en versiones Latinoamericanas de Fausto." dissertation, University of Iowa, 2010.
+"Sangre letrada, autoridad y dominio en versiones Latinoamericanas de Fausto."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.